← Return to Blog Index

 Phase 2: Initial Production Commitment (4-6 months before launch)

 AI Contribution: Forecast demand by style with confidence intervals.
 Optimize order quantities considering margin, markdown risk, and stockout cost.
-Recommend size curves by style based on similar historical items.
+Recommend size curves based on similar historical items.
 Suggest color mix based on trend strength signals.

 Phase 3: Launch and Early Life (Weeks 1-4)

 AI Contribution: Detect performance deviations from forecast within days, not weeks.
 Predict full-season performance based on limited early data.
 Recommend optimal reorder quantities considering remaining season length and production lead time.
-Identify needed inventory transfers.

 Phase 4: Peak Season (Weeks 5-12)

 AI Contribution: Continuously update demand forecasts as new sales data arrives.
 Optimize pricing and promotion to maximize margin while maintaining velocity.
 Predict optimal markdown timing and depth.
-Recommend inventory moves to match supply with demand.

 Phase 5: Late Season and Clearance (Weeks 13-20+)